 - describe an uncomfortable feeling of inner restlessness and problems relaxing

 - struggle to "switch off"

-- require high levels of stimulation almost all the time
+- require high levels of stimulation almost all of the time

 - be extremely impatient and become very easily frustrated if expected to wait their turn